-18. Does the Minneapolis Plan pass a cost and benefit test?
+18. Does the Minneapolis Plan pass a benefit and cost test?

 Yes.
-Assessing costs and benefits of current and potential alternative regulations is at the core of our work to end TBTF.
+Assessing benefits and costs of current and potential alternative regulations is at the core of our work to end TBTF.
 Like terror events, financial crises are hard to predict and hard to prevent.
 People understand that regardless of how much the United States spends on homeland security, the risk of terrorism can never be reduced to zero.
 And people understand that increased safety usually comes with increased costs, such as for more law enforcement.
 The challenge is to find the right balance of safety and costs.